AlexisNo/docker-dev-env-examples/ubuntu-base/children/apache2-php5/README.md

 ### Configuration

+Apache, php5, postfix, Xdebug, composer, phpunit, phing

 Apache serve a phpinfo() page.
 To test it and obtain information about the configuration:
 ```
 docker run -d -p 80:80 alexisno/apache2-php5
 ```
-* `docker run -d -p 80:80 alexisno/apache2-php5` Run Apache in a new container
+* `docker run ... alexisno/apache2-php5` Run Apache in a new container
 * `-d` Detached mode: run container in the background
 * `-p 80:80` Publish the container's port 80 on the host so you can connect to the sever

 Open a brower at http://localhost/

+Composer, phpunit and phing are available globally

+Postfix has a simple configuration that just allows PHP to send mails.

+Xdebug is configurated to accept any connection.
+Just send the appropriate request parameters.

 ### Common usage